Katie Tallo

 Katie Tallo is a Canadian screenwriter, director, and author.

 Early life

 Tallo grew up in Ottawa in the Carleton Heights neighbourhood of Nepean.
 She is a graduate of Carleton University and Algonquin College.

 Career

 Inspired by her time with Women in the Director's Chair (WIDC) in 1997, Tallo developed a scene from her WIDC workshop into her 1998 short film, See Through.
 Tallo directed the TV-documentary Juiced for CityTV in 1999.
 Her first feature film, Posers, premiered in 2002.
 She both wrote and directed the movie.
 For ten years, Tallo served on the Creative Women Workshops Association (CWWA) Board of Directors.

 In 2020, Tallo's debut novel, Dark August, was published by HarperCollins.
 Dark August was named a New York Times Editor's Pick.
 Its sequel, Poison Lilies, was published in 2022.
+The third book in the installment is to be released on December 3, 2024, titled Buried Road.

 Personal life

 Tallo lives in Ottawa with her husband and daughter.
 She also had a dog named Levi, whom she depicted in Dark August.